There are now 3 possible online modes for units:

 - Honours core unit in Science Communication [Bachelor of Science (Honours)]

-- Students are able to (1) access and search the scholarly literature; (2) critically read the scholarly literature; (3) complete a clear and concise literature review in a particular research field; and (4) display their understanding of the research methodology used in the research field.
+Students are able to (1) access and search the scholarly literature; (2) critically read the scholarly literature; and (3) complete a clear and concise literature review in a particular research field.

-- Typically this unit is assessed in the following ways: (1) preparation: a series of regular tasks that include preparing timelines, defining the research question, attending relevant library workshops, and submitting an outline of the review; (2) literature review: a 3000-word assignment based on a thorough and critical literature review of communication literature on a topic agreed upon by student and unit coordinator; and (3) seminar presentation.
+Indicative assessments in this unit are as follows: (1) preparation: a series of regular tasks that include preparing timelines, defining the research question, attending relevant library workshops, and submitting an outline of the review; (2) literature review: a substantial piece of writing based on a thorough and critical review of literature on a topic and in a format agreed upon by student and unit coordinator; and (3) seminar presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.